 |Max.
 Sync Speed||1/250 sec||1/8000 sec|

 So there you go.
-The Godox may be much more heavy duty, but it is also 3 times the weight, size, and price.
+The Godox may be a much more heavy duty flash, but it is also 3 times the weight, size, and price.

 Well, the FlashQ Q20 sure does not come in some expensive looking fancy glossy white box like some overpriced half-eaten apple.
 But everything you need is packed nicely inside a small brown box, that is the easiest way to describe the package.